Neilson Barnard/Getty Images

 More: Natalie Portman on Fresh Air :: Darren Aronofsky on All Things Considered :: Vincent Cassel on Fresh Air :: Black Swan's place in the history of dark dance films :: WNYC's Brian Lehrer Show takes calls from dancers about Black Swan

-Mark Wahlberg plays boxer Micky Ward in The Fighter.
+Mark Wahlberg plays boxer Micky Ward in

 Mark Wahlberg plays boxer Micky Ward in The Fighter.
 JoJo Whilden